NirjharDebnath/Graphics-And-Physics-Simulations/README.md

 # Ray_Tracing_And_Graphics
-Graphics ans simulations in C or other languages
+Graphics and simulations in C or other languages